 Both platforms are commercial companies.
 Between those two platform Leiden has over 35 courses, often on both platforms at the same time.
 Leiden currently does not offer an online degree programme on either platform.

-- The accountholder for Leiden University for both platforms is Centre for Innovation (CFI).
+- The accountholder for Leiden University for both platforms is Leiden Learning & Innovation Centre (LLInC).

 - For SPOCs the platform of choice is the same as for the rest of the regular education: Brightspace.

 Here are some ways that you can use existing material of MOOCs and SPOCs, of your own, or from other people, in your own teaching:

 • You can download specific videos from online courses (either from the platform or for instance from YouTube).
 To avoid copyright infringement please contact the teacher you would like to re-use their material.
 Often the teachers are more than willing to share.

 • You can simply recommend an on-demand course to your students, for a specific module or video.
 Because you are not removing the material from its context, this is allowed use.

 • You and your entire group of students follow the entire online course together.
 At the MOOC platforms it is possible to request a closed session specifically for your group through the teacher (turning a MOOC into a SPOC).

 At Leiden you can contact LLInC if you wish to set this up with one of our courses.